fialhom/FreeLunch/README.md

 # No Such Thing As A Free Lunch: Explanation and Review

+## Usage
+Extract all zipped CSVs to "ELSI_DATA" folder.
+Run dashboard.py with Python3 and necessary packages (below)

 ## Data Source

 All data for this project was sourced from the [Elementary and Secondary Information System: Table Generator](https://nces.ed.gov/ccd/elsi/tableGenerator.aspx), from the US Department of Education's National Center for Education Statistics (NCES).
 The data was exported using five seperate custom table exports; the columns used for these visualizations are: